rozek/banglejs-2-activities/README.md

 `Options` is a JavaScript object basically containing the same options you normally specify when describing a component for the layout library (including `font`, `col`, `bgCol` etc.) with the following particularities:

-* `font` - specifies the font to be used for rendering the given `Text`.
-If not explicitly provided, the currently configured font is used (during layout definition and rendering)
+* `font` - optionally specifies the font to be used for rendering the given `Text`.
+If not explicitly given, that font is used which was configured when the factory function was invoked
-* `width` - specifies the requested minimal width of a label.
-If not explicitly provided, the width of the given `Text` is used (when rendered using the specified `font` or the currently configured one)
+* `width` - optionally specifies the requested minimum width of a label.
+If not explicitly defined, the width of the given `Text` is used (when rendered using the configured font)
-* `height` - specifies the requested minimal height of a label.
-If not explicitly provided, the height of the given `Text` is used (when rendered using the specified `font` or the currently configured one)
+* `height` - optionally specifies the requested minimum height of a label.
+If not explicitly defined, the height of the given `Text` is used (when rendered using the configured font)
 * `halign` - either `-1` to left-align the given `text`, 0 to center it horizontally, or `1` to right-align it.
 By default, the text is centered within its layout cell
 * `valign` - either `-1` to top-align the given `text`, 0 to center it vertically, or `1` to bottom-align it.
 By default, the text is centered within its layout cell
+* `col` - optionally specifies the color in which the given text is drawn.
+If not explicitly defined, that color is used which was configured as the current foreground color when the factory function was invoked
+* `bgCol` - optionally specifies the color with which the background of a layout cell is filled before the actual text is drawn.
+If not explicitly defined, the layout cell will not be filled with any color at all
-* `bold` - is a boolean value which, when set to `true`, displays the given `Text` in bold
+* `bold` - when set to `true`, the given `Text` is shown in bold, otherwise it is drawn normally

 Any unknown option is simply passed through to the layout library without further processing.

-If `bold` is set to `true`, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
+Implementation note: if `bold` is set to `true`, the given text is drawn four times - once at the original x,y coordinates, and then again with an offset of 1 pixel in any direction.
 This implementation is not really efficient, but produces a reasonably good looking effect independent of the currently used font.

 ### Image ###